Consumed REST Services

 Create a GET, POST, PUT, PATCH, or DELETE request to send data to your server by doing the following:

-3. Add an endpoint and click Send.
+2. Add an endpoint and click Send.

 7. Click Send.

-You can visualize your request in the Response data tab, then use the response to create an entity in the domain model.
+You can visualize your request in the Response tab, then use the response to create an entity in the domain model.

 Authentication Methods

 You can configure basic authentication to use for all requests in your document.
-Authentication is not required but can be added if needed.
+Authentication is not required, but can be added if needed.
 To add basic authentication, do the following:

-1. Click Configuration & authentication.
+1. Click Authentication.

 3. Select a constant or create a new one for your username and password.
 To create a new constant, follow these steps: